Volume 26 Nº 3

 Brazilian Dental Science (BDS) publishes original scientific articles, invited reviews, reviews in general (systematic, meta-analysis, critical review, state of the art reviews, etc), short communications, editorials, letter to the editor, series of cases and case reports, which provide an international readership with up-to-date results of basic and clinical studies in the field of oral and maxillofacial science and aims to clarify the relevance of these results for a modern practice.

-Manuscript submission and publishing at BDS are free of charge
+Manuscript submission and evaluation process at BDS are free of charge

 To submit a manuscript for BDS, it is necessary to register in the website, providing a login and password.
 Important: Before concluding the registration form, please certify that the option author of the "Register as" item is checked.
 Once registered as author, enter 'User Home' (third link at the top menu), then enter 'author' and 'start a new submission.'
 The manuscripts should be written in concise and clear English for a proper comprehension.